 The first option field is the Destination Site URL: the URL of the WordPress website you created on Cloudways.

-Click on it to see all the applications you have on the server and click on the one you want to open its Server Management.
+Click on it to see all the applications you have on that particular server and select the application to open its Application Management dashboard.

 Copy this URL and paste it into the Destination Site URL field on the Cloudways WordPress Migrator Plugin.